xebialabs-community/xl-chatops-integrations/README.md

 # Quick start

-Once you have the prerequisites installed, use the [sample-bot](sample-bot) project to quickly get a bot up and running.
+After you have installed the prerequisites, use the [sample-bot](sample-bot) project to quickly get a bot up and running.

 # Feedback